mswhitby/classroom/_docs/resources/app1_rubric.md

 - Using AI is allowed, but you must understand what your code does.
 - Trying, testing, and improving your app earns credit.

+## Final Reminder
+> This is not about being perfect or advanced.
+> This is about building something real, learning how apps work, and showing effort.
 > **Progress > Perfection**